-An important part of being HIPPA-compliant is adhering to provisions laid out by the HITECH Act of 2009.
-HITECH is an act that was created under HIPPA and expands upon the various protections required to be HIPPA compliant.
+An important part of being HIPAA-compliant is adhering to provisions laid out by the HITECH Act of 2009.
+HITECH is an act that was created under HIPAA and expands upon the various protections required to be HIPAA compliant.
 Here’s what you need to know about the HITECH Act and how it impacts your medical practice:

 - HITECH deals primarily with electronic protected health information, commonly referred to as ePHI.